Hospitalist Focus on Metrics – Our Challenges Increase

 A change from the early years

 In the early years of Hospital Medicine, providing inpatient care and coverage was the primary focus—our Job #1.
 Now we are faced with many more expectations; most notably, improving the outcomes and metrics by which hospital success is measured today.
 Length-of-Stay.
-Readmissions.
+30-Day Readmissions Rates.
 Patient Safety.
 Quality Measures.
 HCAHPS Scores.
 ED Throughput.
 Documentation/Coding/Queries.
 The list goes on.

 These new expectations require sharp clinical acumen, as well as strong organizational skills and teamwork.
 And they add to the pressure of an already high-pressure profession.
 It’s why we at Eagle provide help to Hospitalist programs to improve their metrics through a comprehensive set of Clinical Performance Management services.